Health Care Practitioners, Animals, Hospital & Hospice, Physical Wellness

 Caregiver Relief: 3 Quick ‘n Easy Ways to Recharge

 Many of us are caregiving on some level with children, parents, or for the sandwich generation, both at the same time.
-And think about our healthcare professionals, such as nurses, who work tirelessly to care for others, especially with all the extra challenges this year.
+And think about our healthcare professionals, such as nurses, who work tirelessly to care for others, especially with all the extra challenges of the last few years.
 To get caregiver relief, you have to carve out time for it.
 “How is that even possible?” you ask.
 I promise you that it is!
 It really doesn’t take a lot of time to take caregiver stress down a notch, if you give yourself permission to rest, relax and recharge throughout your busy day.

-In this month’s Just for the Smell of It post, I’m celebrating all of you caregivers with three (yes, I like that number!) easy caregiver relief tips that don’t feel overwhelming in the process.
+In this post, I’m celebrating all of you caregivers with three (yes, I like that number!) easy caregiver relief tips that don’t feel overwhelming in the process.

 Tip #1 Caregiver Rest — Give yourself breathing breaks throughout the day

 Aromatherapy is helpful because it helps you stay in the moment and if it’s a soothing scent, it can deepen the relaxation effect.
 You can add your favorite essential oil or blend to a cotton ball or tissue, use an aromatherapy inhaler, or apply to your wrist using a roll-on, to give yourself a deep breathing break throughout the day.
-Some favorite e3 blends for diaphragmatic breathing include Meditate, Serenity, and Peace.
-And don’t forget about e3’s Face Mask Spritzers, these can add a level of comfort to wearing a face mask all day!
+Some favorite e3 blends for diaphragmatic breathing include Meditate, Serenity, Peace, and of my go-to’s when caregiving, e3’s new blend Harmony.

 But are you struggling to find three minutes?
 How about these times of the day….